lucasstonehc/Dino-Artificial-Intelligence/README.md

    Before learning begins, Q is initialized to a possibly arbitrary fixed value ***(chosen by the programmer)***.
 Then, at each time T the agent selects an action A{t}, observes a reward R{t}, and go to a new state S{t+1} (that may depend on both the previous state S{t} and the selected action), and Q is updated.

    The ***core of the algorithm*** is a simple value iteration update, using the ***weighted average of the old value*** and the new information.

+### Influence of variables into the Algorithm Q-Learing